Trip to Android Developer

 7. It’s Time to Optimize Your App

-This is something that most of us generally don’t do, but you should and you need to.
+Generally speaking, this is something most of us don’t do, but you should and you need to.

 There is a big difference between writing code and writing “optimized” code.
 Write code that runs quickly, takes less memory and consumes less device storage.